 Hair Loss and Menopause

 In addition to the symptoms discussed above, menopause may cause alopecia.
 Alopecia is simply another name forhair loss.
-About a third of menopausal women develop some sort of hair loss.
+About a third of menopausal women develop some hair loss.
 This hair loss often occurs in the frontal portion of the scalp.

 Flushing